 (See also Overview of the Peripheral Nervous System.)

 Motor neuron diseases may involve the central nervous system (brain and spinal cord) as well as the peripheral nervous system (nerves outside the brain and spinal cord).

 For normal muscle function, muscle tissue and nerve connections between the brain and muscle must be normal.
 Muscle movement is initiated by nerve cells (neurons) that are located in the spinal cord and in the front part of the brain (called the motor cortex).
-Nerve cells in the motor cortex connect with the nerves in the spinal cord that stimulate muscles to move (called motor nerves).
-In motor neuron diseases, these nerve cells progressively deteriorate.
+Nerve cells in the motor cortex connect with the nerve cells in the spinal cord that stimulate muscles to move (called motor nerves).
+In motor neuron diseases, these nerve cells progressively wither away and the peripheral nerves that connect them to the muscle deteriorate.
 As a result, muscles weaken, waste away (atrophy), and can become completely paralyzed even though the muscles themselves are not the cause of the problem.